Faradar/BMI-Calculator/README.md

 ## General Info
 This project is a simple BMI calculator.
 - Simply insert your name, your height and your weight and click calculate!
+- Your BMI will be displayed along with your ideal weight.
+- A card will be generated with your information, which will be saved for future use!
+- You can generate and delete as many cards of information as you want.
+- The date will also be saved, so you can track your progress!

 ## Technologies